-The most common use of a properly structured non-controlled Foreign Corporation (i.e. one that is typically owned by a Foundation or Trust) is tax deferred investing.
+The most common use of a properly structured non-controlled Foreign Corporation (i.e. one that is typically owned by a Foundation or Trust) is tax-deferred investing.
 The difference between losing one third or more in taxes annually and tax-free compounding over 20 or 30 years is so compelling, that no one in their right minds would choose the former option.

-For instance, the U.S. tax code specifically makes it virtually impossible to legally use offshore structures with U.S. persons or entities as shareholders for tax-deferred investing, unless the structures primary use is for the operation of an internationally based business.
-As always we recommend that you consult with an expert in your country for their opinion of what loopholes can be used for your advantage.
+For instance, the U.S. tax code makes it virtually impossible to legally use offshore structures with U.S. persons or entities as shareholders for tax-deferred investing, unless the structure's primary use is for the operation of an internationally based business.
+As always, we recommend that you consult with a tax lawyer in your country of residence to see what loopholes can be used for your advantage.

-However, be forewarned that many compliance officers in foreign brokerage and fund companies now will not even accept a U.S. passport holder as a signatory on the account, even if they can show they are neither an officer or shareholder of the company.
-Sometimes the only way round this problem is to avail oneself of professional third party account signatory services.
+However, be forewarned that many compliance officers in foreign offshore brokerage and fund companies will not accept U.S. passport holders as signatory on accounts, even if they can show they are neither an officer or shareholder of the company.
+Sometimes the only way round this problem is to avail oneself of professional third-party account signatory services.

 For those who are currently holding stocks that have a large built in capital gains, an independently managed non-controlled Foreign Corporation used in conjunction with a private annuity can help defer and/or lower those taxes significantly.

 This strategy, however, must be implemented before the securities are actually sold.
 For more, read about how to set up an IBC owned by a Foundation for the purpose of tax-deferred investing.

 Go here: for more on the benefits of offshore investing.